EmilyMWright/NHLGoalPrediction/README.md

  The warning time was determined using the average time between a goal and the last faceoff prior to the goal.
 This pause in play will allow coaches to change up players or even take a time out if it seems that a goal is iminent.
 The WarningTime script found the mean time to be 55 seconds.

- The monitoring time will be calculated from the average time between faceoffs.
-Thus, it will be that once a potential "goal-leading" sequence has been identified, the next faceoff to occur will likely be the last before the goal is likely to occur.
+ The monitoring time was be calculated from the average time between faceoffs.
+Thus, it will be that once a potential "goal-leading" sequence has been identified, the next faceoff to occur will probably be the last before the goal is likely to occur.
+The MonitoringTime script found the average time to be 1 minute.